PritamAich/German-Trafiic-Sign-Classification/README.md

 ## 2. Visualization:

       1. Data Visualization on some of the sample images from test dataset using 'matplotlib' to get a grasp of the images we are dealing with.
          Some of those images are shown below.
-      2. Extracted dimensions of each image from training set and plotted them on a jointplot using 'seaborn'
+      2. Extracted dimensions of each image from training set and plotted them on a jointplot using 'seaborn'.

 ## 3. Data Preprocessing: